-Our conference is designed to facilitate an innovations exchange across systems, sectors, and countries in order to significantly expand the availability of:
+The conference is designed to facilitate an exchange of information across systems, sectors, and countries in order to significantly expand the availability of:

 (1) Supports that are family-friendly, culturally responsive, informed by lived experiences, and dedicated to keeping children in their families and communities.

 (2) Intergenerational family supports to protect children who are vulnerable, build new protective factors that enhance their resilience, and support the resilience of their families.

 (3) Indigenous innovations that address not just children, youth, and families who are the most vulnerable, but the services and policies in place that may do harm to those they are trying to protect and help.

 As advanced by CWLA’s National Blueprint for Excellence in Child Welfare which calls for a multi-system, community-based approach to protecting children and supporting families, we look forward to sharing the best ideas and proven strategies from around the world that focus on strengthening families and engaging communities to promote child well-being.

 We are honored to have the support of the CWLA Conference Planning Committee to develop a thought-provoking conference program, along with additional input from our Global Planning Committee, which includes representatives from 21 countries.
 We are also pleased to be partnering with the Association of Administrators of the Interstate Compact on Adoption and Medical Assistance (AAICAMA) and will be co-hosting their 2020 National Meeting.

 Reasons to Attend the 2020 Conference

 - Experience exceptional learning from around the world

 - Advance excellence in child and family services